Smallpox virus retention debate: WHO 2018 position

-As of May 2018, based on the latest (19th) meeting of the WHO Advisory Committee on Variola Virus Research (1–2 November 2017), the question remained as to whether the use of live variola virus for their further development was "essential for public health".
+As of May 2018, based on the latest (19th) meeting of the WHO Advisory Committee on Variola Virus Research (1–2 November 2017), the question remained as to whether the use of live variola virus for their further development was "essential for public health."

 2019 lab explosion

 In September 2019, the Russian lab housing smallpox samples experienced a gas explosion that injured one worker.
 It did not occur near the virus storage area, and no samples were compromised, but the incident prompted a review of risks to containment.

-2021 Pennsylvania discovery
+2021 discovery false alarm

 In November 2021 the CDC announced that several frozen vials labeled "Smallpox" were discovered in a freezer in a Merck & Co. vaccine research facility at Montgomery County, Pennsylvania.
 The vials were determined to contain the vaccinia virus, used in making the vaccine, not the variola virus, which causes smallpox.